 Nova slipped the bag back into her cloak’s pocket and strapped the sword back across her back.
 Sand danced around as she made her way to the marketplace: a collection of semi-covered stalls and low buildings along the main road that led to the central city of Qizil, the capital of D’Ouro.
 She weaved in and out of crowds until she stopped in front of an ice-seller.

-“A cold drink for your travels, sir?” the vendor asked.
+“A cold drink for your travels?” the vendor asked.

 Nova slid a coin towards the older man across the makeshift table.
-The man’s eyes widened in surprise.
-Nova held back her smile, knowing what the man thought: who in their right mind would pay for a cup of cold water with gold?
+The man’s eyes widened.
+Nova held back her smile, knowing the man’s thought: who in their right mind would pay for a cup of cold water with gold?

-“Yes,” she said.
+“Yes,” she stated.
 “But there’s something else I’d like as well.”

-The mug of ice water was a short relief from the heat.
-Nova thanked the vendor and headed towards the road.
+The mug of ice water was a short relief from the summer heat.
+Nova thanked the vendor and headed towards the main road that led out from the marketplace.
 She walked for a quarter of an hour before she took a smaller path lined with shrubbery and a few tall, but thin trees.
-Then she ran ahead and turned behind a tree and crouched near a golden brown thicket.
+Then she sprinted ahead, turned behind a tree, and then crouched near a golden brown thicket.

-Nova watched a thin boy no older than a decade trudge his way up the path.
+Nova eyed a thin boy no older than a decade trudge his way up the trodden path.
 He wore the clothing of the locals: a loose, dusty brown tunic, and a pair of dark beige trousers folded above his calves, but his dark gray hair and eyes, and pallid skin betrayed his D’Pratan origin.
+Nova wrinkled her nose.

 The boy glanced around as he walked.
 His eyes scanned the trees and shrubs opposite of where Nova hid.
 The boy frowned for a moment before he started back down the path.
 Nova shook her head and followed the boy, keeping to the trees.
 She pulled out a small coil of rope from her pocket before she grabbed the boy from behind.